In this lesson, we'll walk through how to download and install Bootstrap into one of our own projects.

 As we see here, we can link to multiple stylesheets.
 However, it's very important that our stylesheet is listed after the Bootstrap stylesheet.
 This way, the rules in our stylesheet will override rules that have the same name in the Bootstrap stylesheet.
 We'll cover this further in a future lesson.

 We can also add Bootstrap into a project via a content delivery network, or CDN.
-This is the third option on Bootstrap's download page.
+This is the option under the section titled "jsDelivr" on Bootstrap's download page. jsDelivr is a content delivery network.

 A content delivery network is exactly what it sounds like — a network of servers that make content available for users.
 In this case, Bootstrap is making its stylesheets available online, which means we can just load the online version directly to our project without needing to add any files to our